Junhui-Zhou/zhoulab.github.io/content/authors/马利菁/_index.md

 interests:
   - Interaction mechanism between strawberries and pathogenic fungi;
-  - Disease-resistant genes in strawberries and disease resistance mechanisms;
+  - Screening disease-resistant genes in strawberries and exploration of gene functions;
   - Creation of new germplasm for disease-resistant strawberries.

 education: